 What is the No Surprises Act?

-The No Surprises Act will help protect patients from surprise medical bills that come from out-of-network care for emergency services and certain scheduled services and procedures without prior consent.
+The No Surprises Act will help protect patients from surprise medical bills from out-of-network care for emergency services and certain scheduled services and procedures without prior consent.

-The act also provides patients that don’t have insurance a right to receive a good faith estimate of their prospective bill at least 3 days before the scheduled date.
+The act also provides patients that don’t have insurance a right to receive a good faith estimate of their prospective bill at least three days before the scheduled date.